Syssos/Learning_Go/0x00_Hello_World/README.md

 # 0x00_Hello_World
-### First steps into Go.
-Below are descriptions of each one of the files, and why they are here.
-I would like to note, that the purpose of these files are for visual representation of ideas or topics that I find important.
-Some of the files are used as examples, and are not how I would write code, but representations of what I should ensure I either stay away from or keep note of, as to not have faulty or improper code when in a development environment.
-I have experiance in C and Python going into this so I imagine there will be some simularities to the languages I am already familiar with but Will use to following pages to outline the those simulatities and differences.
+### Gettings started with Go
+Before I get into the description of the code you see above, and below, I would like to mention that this is not my first programming langauge, so some of the things I touch on are a little more advanced then basic string printing but because it fits in-with the catagory I would like to mention them here.

 ## Hello_World
 This File was used to get me started.
 I used it to find out how to run, and compile the code.
 As well as outline essential components I will need to understand such as packages, and imports.